Indiana coronavirus updates: 13 counties show 'medium' risk

 Registrations for the vaccine are now open for Hoosiers 5 and older through the Indiana State Department of Health.
 This story will be updated over the course of the day with more news on the COVID-19 pandemic.

-On Sunday, June 5, 2022, 13 Indiana counties (LaPorte, St. Joseph, Starke, Marshall, Pulaski, Fulton, Benton, White, Tippecanoe, Carroll, Clinton, Lawrence, Orange) were listed on the CDC data map as having "medium" community risk.
+On Monday, June 6, 2022, 13 Indiana counties (LaPorte, St. Joseph, Starke, Marshall, Pulaski, Fulton, Benton, White, Tippecanoe, Carroll, Clinton, Lawrence, Orange) were listed on the CDC data map as having "medium" community risk of spreading COVID-19.
 Surrounding Indiana, the Louisville (medium) and Chicago (high) metro areas are also deemed at risk by the CDC.

+There have been more than 84.76 million confirmed cases of COVID-19 in the United States as of 1:30 a.m.
+ET Monday, according to Johns Hopkins University.
+There have been more than 1,008,580 deaths recorded in the U.S.

+Worldwide, there have been more than 531.95 million confirmed coronavirus cases with more than 6.29 million deaths and more than 11.66 billion vaccine doses administered.

 Special Olympics drops vaccine rule after $27M fine threat